apollosolutions/example-coprocessor-custom-directive/README.md

-# Coprocessor "Hello World"
+# Coprocessor with custom auth directive

-This repository demonstrates how to setup a skeleton coprocessor that simply logs the `payload` from the Router.
+This repository demonstrates how to setup a JS coprocessor that applies some custom auth checks.

 ## Running the Example